bobfrank1/bobfrank1.github.io/publications.md

 ### Language Acquisition and Processing

+[R. Thomas McCoy](https://tommccoy1.github.io) , Robert Frank and [Tal Linzen](http://tallinzen.net). to appear.
+[Revisiting the poverty of the stimulus: hierarchical generalization without a hierarchical bias in recurrent neural networks](https://arxiv.org/abs/2001.03632).
+In *Transactions of the Association for Computational Linguistics*.

 [R. Thomas McCoy](https://tommccoy1.github.io) , Robert Frank and [Tal Linzen](http://tallinzen.net).
 2018.
 [Revisiting the poverty of the stimulus: hierarchical generalization without a hierarchical bias in recurrent neural networks](https://arxiv.org/abs/1802.09091).
 In *Proceedings of the 40th Annual Meeting of the Cognitive Science Society*, Madison, WI.

 Robert Frank, [Donald Mathis](https://www.linkedin.com/in/don-mathis-06427b55/) and [William Badecker]((https://nsf.gov/staff/staff_bio.jsp?lan=wbadecke&org=NSF&from_org=EF)).
 2013.
 [The Acquisition of Anaphora by Simple Recurrent Networks](https://www.tandfonline.com/doi/abs/10.1080/10489223.2013.796950?journalCode=hlac20). *Language Acquisition* 20(3):181–227.